Counting Periodic Trajectories of Finsler Billiards: From geometry of billiards to topology of cyclic configuration spaces

 \subsection{Introduction to Finsler geometry}

 We begin with a very brief introduction to Finsler geometry.
 For a thorough treatment, see \cite{Alvarez-Duran,Bao,Shen}.

-A Finsler metric on a smooth manifold $U$ is determined by a smooth non-negative fiberwise-convex Lagrangian function $L : TU \longrightarrow [0,\infty)$, with the property that on each tangent space $T_yU$, $L$ is positively homogeneous: $L(y,tv) = tL(y,v)$ for non-negative $t$ and positive off the zero section.
-The restriction of $L$ to any tangent space $T_yU$ gives the Finsler length of vectors in $T_yU$.
+A Finsler metric on a smooth manifold $U$ is determined by a smooth non-negative fiberwise-convex Lagrangian function $L\colon TU \longrightarrow [0,\infty)$, with the property that on each tangent spa\-ce~$T_yU$, $L$~is positively homogeneous: $L(y,tv) = tL(y,v)$ for non-negative $t$ and positive off the zero section.
+The restriction of $L$ to any tangent space $T_yU$ gives the Finsler length of vectors in~$T_yU$.

 The vectors in $T_yU$ of unit Finsler length form a strictly convex hypersurface $I \subset T_yU$, called the \emph{indicatrix}, which plays the role of the unit sphere in Riemannian geometry.
 We make the additional assumption that each indicatrix is quadratically convex.
-Specifying a smooth field of indicatrices on $U$ is an equivalent method of defining a Finsler metric on $U$.
+Specifying a smooth field of indicatrices on $U$ is an equivalent method of defining a Finsler metric on~$U$.

-The Finsler metric on $TU$ induces a notion of distance on the base manifold $U$.
-The length of a smooth curve $\gamma : [a,b] \longrightarrow U$ is given by the integral
+The Finsler metric on $TU$ induces a notion of distance on the base manifold~$U$.
+The length of a smooth curve $\gamma\colon [a,b] \longrightarrow U$ is given by the integral

 The length of $\gamma$ is independent of the parametrization, and a Finsler geodesic is an extremal of the length functional.
-In particular, a Finsler geodesic $\gamma$ satisfies the Euler-Lagrange equations:
+In particular, a Finsler geodesic $\gamma$ satisfies the Euler--Lagrange equations:

 In this formula we use a shorthand notation, so that $L_v$ is the vector $(L_{v_1},\ldots,L_{v_n})$ and $L_{vv}$ is the matrix $(L_{v_i v_j})$, etc.